masoudrayat/masoudrayat/README.md

  - 💻 Technical Skills: **Python, R, SQL, Machine Learning**

 # About Me
-As a data scientist with a robust foundation in mechanical engineering, I completed my Master's degree in Data Science at the University of the West of England in September 2024.
-My expertise lies in applying machine learning and advanced analytics to tackle complex challenges.
-My dissertation, titled "Optimization Sustainability: Machine Learning Insights for Enhanced Electricity Production from Solar and Wind Energy," achieved a remarkable model accuracy of 98%, showcasing my ability to harness advanced data science techniques for impactful results.

-Throughout my academic journey, I honed my skills in Python, R, SQL, and machine learning through diverse hands-on projects.
-Driven by a passion for leveraging data to drive innovation, improve operational efficiency, and support strategic decision-making, I thrive in dynamic teams.
-I am actively seeking new opportunities to apply my skills in a professional setting and am open to exciting roles where I can contribute to impactful projects.
+I hold a Master’s degree in Data Science from the University of the West of England, completed in October 2024, and have six years of experience as a data analyst in the construction materials industry.
+My expertise includes cost analysis, process optimization, and data-driven decision-making to support business growth.
+During my MSc, I strengthened my skills in Python, R, SQL, and Machine Learning through hands-on projects in predictive modeling and survival analysis.
+I am passionate about solving complex problems with data and delivering effective, goal-oriented solutions.
 Feel free to connect if you're interested in collaborating or hiring for your team!

 ## Profile Views:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue)](https://www.linkedin.com/in/masoudrayat)